 - By the end of the course the student will be able to:

 - understand the basic elements of the language (type, variable, operator, expression, function, statement, flow control construct)

 - structure a program in code units (program, function, subroutine and module)

 - define and use derived types with elements of object programming

 - understand the best practices on the implementation of some typical scientific cases

 Programmers of scientific and technical computing, which may benefit from the knowledge and usage of the main features available in Fortran.

-Base informatics.
+Use of basic informatics tools: line commands, editors.
 Experience with Linux Operative Systems.
 Elements of procedural programming: variables, expressions, execution flow, functions.
 Experiences in Fortran 77 may be helpful.

 THE COURSE WILL BE HELD IN ITALIAN LANGUAGE